Log-free zero density estimates for automorphic $L$-functions

 In 1975, Lagarias and Odlyzko \cite{LO75} gave the first effective version of the Chebotarev density theorem: for any finite Galois extension of number fields $L/k$, they provided explicit error terms either assuming the Generalized Riemann Hypothesis or without the Generalized Riemann Hypothesis.
 Instead of considering the extension $L/k$, they considered the problem for the extension $L/E$ where $E$ is a number field lying between $L$ and $k$ and $L/E$ is cyclic.
 In this way, they were able to write the quotient of Dedekind zeta-functions $(\zeta_L)/(\zeta_E)$ into a product of Hecke $L$-functions, which are known to be analytic.

 Researchers have been trying to improve the error term of the effective Chebotarev density theorem since Lagarias and Odlyzko's proof was published.
 Serre \cite{Ser81} improved the error term in the theorem assuming the Generalized Riemann Hypothesis by a log factor.
-For almost every field in many families of number fields, Pierce, Turnage-Butterbaugh, and Wood \cite{PTW17} eliminated the exceptional zero term and gave a better threshold so that the effective Chebotarev density theorem holds for a wider range unconditionally.
+For almost every field in many families of number fields, Pierce, Turnage-Butterbaugh, and Wood \cite{PTW17} eliminated the exceptional zero term and gave a better threshold so that the effective Chebotarev density theorem counts smaller primes unconditionally.
 Since then, other improvements have been shown in work including \cite{TZ18}, \cite{TZ19b}, \cite{An18}.
 For our purposes, we will adapt \cite{PTW17}, \cite{TZ18}, developing some new ideas required in our setting over an arbitrary base field $k$.

 We recall an effective Chebotarev density theorem conditional on a zero-free region. \begin{thm} Let $k$ be a fixed number field.
 Fix $0<\delta \le \frac{1}{2}$, and an integer $n \ge 2$.
 Let $G$ be a fixed transitive subgroup of $S_n$.
 Assume the strong Artin conjecture for $G$ (see Conjecture \ref{saconj}).
 Then for any Galois extension of number fields $L/k$ with $\mathrm{Gal}(L/k) \simeq G$ and such that the Artin $L$-function $\zeta_L(s)/\zeta_k(s)$ is zero-free in the region